| |||||||||

 This transcription has been minutely proofread.
 In the table of contents above, the sections are therefore shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree; otherwise the backgrounds would be red.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

 The inconsistent and idiosyncratic spelling of the 17c writer make it very hard to say what might have been a typographical error; here and there I flagged what seemed like one to me, but it hardly matters.
-I marked my corrections, when important (or unavoidable because inside a link), with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read the variant.
+I marked my corrections, when important (or unavoidable because inside a link), with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read what was actually printed.
 Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.

 Any mistakes, drop me a line, of course: but only if you can refer to the printed text, please!
 Gov. Easton wrote with abandon such things as Voiolanc for violence and reseue for receive; at times he is almost unintelegabell, or at least requires very careful reading.